Bhuvan-S-prasad/attio-clone/README.md

 ## 📄 License

 This project is for educational purposes only.
 All design credit goes to [Attio](https://attio.com).
+Special thanks to [Naufal Irsyad](https://www.figma.com/@naufalirsyad) for the Figma designs.

 ---